And Never swim out further; than you can swim back to shore from, in 30 seconds.

 Don't panic.
 If you swim sideways you will swim out of the rip tide affected water.
 It's impossible to fight the tide and try to swim in.
 It will just keep pulling you out further

 The ocean may look beautiful, inviting and fun, but it can also be very dangerous for anyone who is not a strong swimmer.
 If you don't swim really good.
-Swim in the motel pool!
+Swim in the motel pool and stay in the shallow end.
+Pools can be dangerous too!

 Always wear a life jacket (swim vest), if you are not an experienced swimmer and always, when boating.

-Always wear a bathing suit when swimming.
+Always wear a bathing suit when swimming (or at the most, cotton shorts and a tee shirt).
 Do Not wear heavy clothing, like jeans.
 You'll sink like a stone!

 I was just wading and stepped into a drop (also called a dip).
 The next thing I knew, I was over my head and going down.